Stephaela/PyWithingsAPI/README.md

 will be created.
 This file can be used to reuse the user client you created.

+### Create a new instance of WithingsUser

-To create a new instance of WithingsUser, do the following:
+To create a new instance of WithingsUser using `my_api_client` from above, do the following:

+    from pywithingsapi import withings_user

-    my_user = withings_user.WithingsUser(api_client)
+    my_user = withings_user.WithingsUser(my_api_client)

 Copy the authentication URL and paste it in your browser.
 Log in and copy the URL you are redirected to and paste it.
-If everything works fine, a user folder with a JSOn with your user parameters including your tokens will be created with which you can reuse it.
+If everything works fine, a user folder with a JSON with your user parameters including your tokens will be created with which you can reuse it.

+### Refreshing your access token

 Your access token will be valid for 3h.
 After that, you can use your refresh token to get a new set of tokens.
+This is supposed to happen automatically if your access token is no longer valid and you try to access data.

+You can also refresh your access token manually.

     my_user.refresh_existing_token()